jdelucaa/ng2-routing/README.md

 * Lazy loading
 * Handle things (auth) before/after routes

 This was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.
+Commits are separated according to each subject about routing, you can check them to get details about each subject, track by commit messages.

 ## Development server